 Back

-A graduate of the Beaux-Arts de Paris, Quentin Germain is an artist whose work is nourished by his own travels (Brazil, Lebanon, China, former Yugoslavia) and his fascination with archaeology.
-A great reader of the German Romantics, his canvases convey the notion of the sublime, also dear to some of his contemporaries such as Anselm Kiefer.
+A graduate of the Beaux-Arts de Paris, Quentin Germain is an artist whose work is nourished by his own travels (Brazil, Lebanon, China, Ex-Yugoslavia) and his fascination with archeology.
+A great reader of the German Romantics, his paintings convey the notion of the sublime, also cherished by some of his contemporaries such as Anselm Kiefer.
 He also draws inspiration from scientific imagery and cinematic atmospheres.

-Recently, Quentin Germain began a series based on underwater landscapes.
-His canvases, in which man is definitively, almost hopelessly absent - except for a few clues such as an abandoned chair - captivate and draw the viewer into a deep, dark world, illuminated by the artist's gaze.
+Recently, Quentin Germain began a series around underwater landscapes.
+His paintings, where man is definitively, almost desperately absent – if not for a few clues such as an abandoned chair – captivate and draw the viewer into a dark and deep world, illuminated by the artist's gaze.

 Artists